 McKeown also says there are plenty of good resources and tools for people who want to do their own digital marketing.
 “Lots of platforms help you create and launch ad campaigns, plus they’ll report results afterwards.
 But time may become a limiting factor when you’re also trying to run the business.”

 Charlton says that agencies tend to work with businesses that are spending a lot – upwards of a thousand per month – so that may not be an option straight off the bat.
 But he adds that freelancers can be a great way to start.

 “If someone charges you $200 and saves two days of your time, then spend the money.
 You may already know someone who knows how to do digital marketing for a small business.
 Try a LinkedIn post.
 Or look on a freelancer marketplace like fiverr.”

 Meanwhile Farid says not to be afraid of using overseas experts.
 “Just search for ‘small digital campaign’ and a good agency will find you!
 We’ve discovered some great talent at a quarter the price in those markets.
 But make sure you help create the ads because word choice can be hard for people who aren’t native English speakers.”

 The final word on how to do digital marketing

 Targeting is the key to digital marketing, so know precisely who you want to talk to.
 Use the language they speak, and send ads (or sponsored content) directly to them on social platforms.
-Also think about the mindset they have when searching for your types of products or services and write your web pages (or PPC ads) accordingly.
+Also think about the mindset they have when searching for your type of products or services and write your web pages (or pay-per-click ads) accordingly.